Homeric Minimum: Solar phenomenon

 The Homeric Minimum is a persistent and deep grand solar minimum between about 800 and 600 BC.
 Cosmogenic beryllium-10 deposits in varves in a German lake show a sharp increase "2,759 ± 39 varve years before present", while carbon-14 is high starting around 830 BC.
 It is similar to the Spörer Minimum of around AD 1500.
 It is sometimes named the "Great Solar Minimum" or Homerian GSM.
 It has been subdivided into a stronger minimum at 2,750-2,635 years before present and a secondary minimum 2,614-2,594 years before present.
-The Homeric Minimum is sometimes considered to be part of a longer "Hallstattzeit" solar minimum between 705–200 BC that also includes a second minimum between 460 and 260 BC.
+The Homeric Minimum is sometimes considered to be part of a longer "Hallstattzeit" solar minimum between 705 and 200 BC that also includes a second minimum between 460 and 260 BC.
 The Homeric Minimum however also coincided with a geomagnetic excursion named "Etrussia-Sterno", which may have altered the climate response to the Homeric Minimum.
 The name "Homeric Minimum" however is not widely accepted in solar physics.